Karan-Gandhi/Java-Networking-Library/README.md

 # Java-Networking-Library
-This is a networking library written in java which helps creating tcp/http servers faster
+This is a networking library written in java which helps creating tcp servers faster